-- Received an Employer Recognition Scheme Gold Award for outstanding support to the Armed Forces community - one of only 18 organisations across the East Midlands to hold the status. - Established the £1 million South Kesteven Prosperity Fund (SKPF), which has funded 70 projects undertaken by towns, parishes and community groups across the district. - Upgraded 40 CCTV cameras to further improve our accredited and highly commended CCTV service. - Granted £219,000 to local projects through the Community Fund. - Secured an award of £344,659 from Phase 1 of the Swimming Pool Support Fund to support the operation of LeisureSK Ltd with the increased costs in relation to utilities and pool chemicals.
-Further bids submitted to Phase 2 of the Swimming Pool Support Fund for energy saving initiatives and a bid submitted to the Public Sector Decarbonisation Scheme. - Secured Arts Council Transition Funding for the consortium of venues which includes Stamford Arts Centre, Guildhall Arts Centre, Louth Riverhead Theatre and the South Holland Centre. - Adopted the Lincolnshire Districts Health and Wellbeing Strategy and developed a bespoke local action plan to drive health and wellbeing improvements at a local level.
+- Received an Employer Recognition Scheme Gold Award for outstanding support to the Armed Forces community - one of only 18 organisations across the East Midlands to hold the status. - Established the £1 million South Kesteven Prosperity Fund (SKPF), which has funded 70 projects undertaken by towns, parishes and community groups across the District. - Upgraded 40 CCTV cameras to further improve our accredited and highly commended CCTV service. - Granted £219,000 to local projects through the Community Fund. - Secured an award of £344,659 from Phase 1 of the Swimming Pool Support Fund to support the operation of LeisureSK Ltd with the increased costs in relation to utilities and pool chemicals.
+Further bids submitted to Phase 2 of the Swimming Pool Support Fund for energy saving initiatives and a bid submitted to the Public Sector Decarbonisation Scheme. - Secured Arts Council Transition Funding for the consortium of venues which includes Stamford Arts Centre, Guildhall Arts Centre, Louth Riverhead Theatre and the South Holland Centre. - Adopted the Lincolnshire Districts Health and Wellbeing Strategy and developed a bespoke local Action Plan to drive health and wellbeing improvements at a local level.

-- Deliver the Local Health and Wellbeing Action Plan - Deliver the Sport and Physical Activity Strategy and accompanying action plan. - Deliver the Cultural Strategy and accompanying action plan. - Invest in a sustainable leisure and cultural offer. - Ensure that our leisure facilities and arts venues are sustainable and meet future needs. - Enable and support a flourishing and vibrant artistic and cultural scene. - Deliver the Community Engagement and Development Strategy and accompanying action plan. - Continue to deliver an accredited, effective and legislatively compliant CCTV service in partnership with Lincolnshire Police. - Deliver the Safer Streets programme and seek opportunities to develop a legacy applied districtwide once the funding period ends.
+- Deliver the Local Health and Wellbeing Action Plan - Deliver the Sport and Physical Activity Strategy and accompanying Action Plan. - Deliver the Cultural Strategy and accompanying Action Plan. - Invest in a sustainable leisure and cultural offer. - Ensure that our leisure facilities and arts venues are sustainable and meet future needs. - Enable and support a flourishing and vibrant artistic and cultural scene. - Deliver the Community Engagement and

+- Development Strategy and accompanying Action Plan. - Continue to deliver an accredited, effective and legislatively compliant CCTV service in partnership with Lincolnshire Police. - Deliver the Safer Streets programme and seek opportunities to develop a legacy applied District wide once the funding period ends. - Continue to support our Armed Forces Community, and as a Defence Employer Recognition Scheme (DERS) Gold Award holder, advocate for the Armed Forces Community Covenant.